AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/04-offline-cutover-validation.md

 ```

-Wait for a minute or two until the status field for the command of kubectl is  "Running" and "READY" state is "1/1"
+Wait for a minute or two until the status field for the command of kubectl is  "Running" and "READY" state is "1/1".

-Status field changes from "Terminating" to "ContainerCreating" and then to "Running"
+Status field changes from "Terminating" to "ContainerCreating" and then to "Running".

 ```bash